5iri/ProsperityHDL/README.md

 # Prosperity PPU: Product Sparsity Accelerator for SNNs

+> **⚠️ Prototype / Research Implementation**
+> This is an experimental prototype for exploring product sparsity in SNN accelerators.
+It is intended for research, simulation, and FPGA prototyping—not production deployment.

 This repository implements the **Prosperity PPU**—a hardware accelerator for spiking neural networks (SNNs) that exploits **product sparsity** to dramatically reduce computation by reusing shared spike patterns across matrix rows.

 ## Architecture Overview